-The most interesting lyric I’ve written was in a song called “Oh Michelangelo” in which I take Michelangelo’s famous Sistine Chapel painting called “The Birth Of Adam” which depicts a sensitive touch between two hands, and reimagined it as a moment of lovers connecting in a magical touch.
+The most interesting lyric I’ve ever written was in a song called “Oh Michelangelo” in which I take Michelangelo’s famous Sistine Chapel painting called “The Birth Of Adam” which depicts a sensitive touch between two hands, and reimagine it as a moment of lovers connecting in a magical touch.
 At one point of the song, there is a line that I think is my best:

 Picture caressing a woman’s back so gently that it’s almost like painting something beautiful along her back, and not something simply beautiful but Sistine Chapels.
 As a writer, I am happiest with how this line came out more than any other line I’ve written.
 There is a perfect amount of metaphor, imagination, and sweetness packed into just a few words.

 In the same song there is also a line: